 In baseball and softball, a fielding glove is one of the most important tools you’ll need to become a successful player.
 In a lot of ways, it’s the final piece to that spectacular diving catch in the outfield or what you need to stop that line drive down the third base line.
-Not all gloves are created equal in terms of size and material.
-What size baseball glove or softball glove you should use largely depends on the position you play, but there are also other factors that help determine exactly which glove you should equip yourself with.
+Not all baseball gloves and softball gloves are created equal in terms of size and material.
+What size glove you should use largely depends on the position you play, but there are also other factors that help determine exactly which glove you should equip yourself with.

 In this guide, we will cover:

 There are four major important parts to a baseball or softball glove and they are specified below:

 When buying a glove, there are a few basic terms that have to be defined first:

 We’ve already mentioned that the best glove for you depends on which position you play.
 But there are other factors as well:

 The pocket size you select will depend on the position you play.
 For example, an outfielder’s glove will have a bigger pocket than that of a middle infielder, allowing outfielders to catch fly balls with more ease.
 Middle infielders (shortstops and second baseman) usually have a shallower pocket, which allows them to get the ball out of the glove quicker, particularly important on double plays.

 There are different types of webbings found in gloves for baseball and softball players.
 The type of webbing most common for infielder's gloves contains a looser stitch which gives more control in hopes of getting the ball out quicker - it also doesn’t pick up large clumps of dirt with it.
 Outfielders will typically choose gloves with open webs to allow for visibility while shielding the sun.
 Traditionally, there are eight different kinds of webbings to choose from: